 In addition to labs, NYIT provides on-campus access to a state-of-the-art E-Library and computers for homework and academic use.
 These computers are available when the classes are in session.
 Trained staff members are available to assist you with any hardware or software questions you may have.
 These centers are free to all NYIT students with ID and a valid student account.
-Use of all technology is governed by NYIT's Academic Computing Code of Responsibility which may be found in another section of this handbook.
+Use of all technology is governed by NYIT's Code of Responsible Technology Usage which may be found in another section of this handbook.
 Use of NYIT technology implies agreement to abide by this code.
 The E-Library is also available through your personal computer.

 NYIT provides a variety of library resources and services through our physical library and academic learning center on campus as well as through our state-of-the-art E-Library, which is accessible via the Internet from campus, your home, or to anywhere in the world.
 To use the library and the computer stations in the library and academic learning center, you must have a valid NYIT ID card.
 Your user ID will also enable you to access the library collections maintained by partner institutions, such as the Higher Colleges of Technology in the UAE or the University of Post and Telecommunication in China.
 Detailed information regarding local library access is available from the Executive Director/Campus Dean's office.
-The NYIT libraries' catalogs, subscription databases, and e-book collection (NetLibrary) can be accessed through the Library Services section of NYIT's Web site.
+The NYIT libraries' catalogs, subscription databases, and e-book collection (NetLibrary) can be accessed through the Library Services section of NYIT's website.

 The NYIT library is open when the college is in session.
 The daily hours of operation are posted in the library and other places throughout the campus and vary with the class and exam schedule.
 It is staffed by a professional librarian who is available to assist you.
-The NYIT-New York libraries' catalogs, subscription databases, and e-book collection (NetLibrary) can be accessed through the Library Services section of NYIT's Web site.
+The NYIT-New York libraries' catalogs, subscription databases, and e-book collection (NetLibrary) can be accessed through the Library Services section of NYIT's website.

 TEXTBOOKS AND SCHOOL SUPPLIES